memelang-net/memesql5/memelang.md

 // Join two different memes on R1=R2, unjoin, then join the first meme to another where R4=R5 R1= m!=# R2=@ R3= m=^# R4= m!=# R5=@;

-// Query for a meta-meme.
-R2's A-value is R1's M-identifier R1=A1 m= R2=#
+// Query for a meta-meme, R2's A-value is R1's M-identifier R1=A1 m= R2=#
 ```